fiberplane/fp-bindgen/examples/README.md

 After that you can run the runtime using `deno main.ts`.
 It will load the plugin and verify all its functions can be called correctly.

-## `example-rust-wasmer-runtime/`
+## `example-rust-wasmer2-runtime/`

-This is an example of a Rust runtime that can load the example plugin.
+This is an example of a Rust Wasmer 2 runtime that can load the example plugin.

 Note that in order to run this runtime, you first need to generate the bindings by running `cargo run` inside the `example-protocol/` folder